sdcondon/SCFirstOrderLogic/docs/user-guide/beyond-getting-started.md

 ## Learning Resources in the Repository

-The repo contains a few resources aside from the library itself that people might find useful or interesting:
+The repo contains a few resources aside from the source of the library itself that people might find interesting:

 * **['Alternatives' project](../../src/SCFirstOrderLogic.Alternatives):** this class library contains a number of alternative implementations of things.
 Some of these implementations are truer recreations of algorithms as listed in the source material.
 These have been created for learning and benchmarking.
-* **['Benchmarks' project](../../src/SCFirstOrderLogic.Benchmarks):** benchmark project for evaluating performance of the algorithms in the NuGet package and in the 'Alternatives' project
+* **['Benchmarks' project](../../src/SCFirstOrderLogic.Benchmarks):** benchmark project for evaluating performance of the algorithms in the NuGet package and in the 'Alternatives' project.